persuaded9041/poke-solus-fr/README.md

 ### Patching a vanilla ROM

 To patch a vanilla Pokémon Red/Blue Version ROM, download a `.bps` patch file from the [releases page][releases], and then apply it to your ROM using [this online patcher](https://www.marcrobledo.com/RomPatcher.js/) or your patcher of choice.
-- For Solus Red / Solus Green, patch a vanilla Red Version ROM
+- For Solus Red or Solus Green, patch a vanilla Red Version ROM
 - For Solus Blue, patch a vanilla Blue Version ROM

 ### Building all three ROMs from source